 It was quickly identified that these premises suited the ongoing requirements of the Muslim community, as it had nuermours large rooms both downstairs and upstairs.
 It was a category D1 property, which permitted gatherings on the premises, and had access to car parking facilities.
 On this basis, SCMA was very keen to purchase this property.

 With the grace of Allah (SWT), funds for the building were raised from within the Sutton Muslim community within a period of six weeks – a remarkable achievement.
-The efforts to raise the cash were ably supported by Dr Hany El Banna (Islamic Relief) and Imam Ajmal Masroor (London) who both came to Sutton Coldfield to raise the funds with the assistance of brother Shehzad Majid.
+The efforts to raise the cash were ably supported by Dr Hany El Banna (Islamic Relief) and Imam Ajmal Masroor (London) who both came to Sutton Coldfield to help raise the funds.
 All loans (Qarz e Hasna) were also returned to donors within two years – another remarkable feat.

 Since the purchase in June 2012, alhumdulillah, regular prayers have been established in the mosque as well as Friday and Eid congregations.
 SCMA has built on this as ut continues to serve the social, cultural and religious needs of its members and local Muslim community in Sutton Coldfield.